0x1eef/bsdcontrol.rb/README.md

 __Enable feature__

-As a superuser account, you can enable or disable features for a given executable.
+As a superuser account, you can enable or disable features for a given file.
 The example enables the mprotect feature for the emacs binary:

 ``` ruby